JacobEriksson/doghouse-llm-lab/Section4/README.md

 **PS.
 You can test it out with the chatbot first if you want to test a simpler use-case.**
 6. Regroup with the wider team and discuss the differences and outcome.

+**Take some Notes of the following:**
+- What was the instructions / system prompt for building the doghouse suggestion?
+- Do we see all the OpenAI Requests?
+Why?

 ## Useful documentation

 **Reference Picture**